tocchan/guildhall/sdst/README.md

 ### Week 3 - Tasks and Buildings
 #### Task List
-- [ ] Be able to define what units can do in data;  [Example](./examples/humans.a3.xml)
+- [ ] 10%: Be able to define what units can do in data;  [Example](./examples/humans.a3.xml)
-- [ ] Right-click now picks best task for the job.
+- [ ] 10%: Right-click now picks best task for the job.
-      - [ ] Maintain old behaviour, but now more unified using a utility method
+      - Maintain old behaviour, but now more unified using a utility method
-      - [ ] When a group is selected, each unit may pick a different task (ex: peons gather, warriors move, when right clicking a tree)
+      - When a group is selected, each unit may pick a different task (ex: peons gather, warriors move, when right clicking a tree)
-- [ ] Units display available commands that can be issued to them through debug UI
+- [ ] 02%: Units display available commands that can be issued to them through debug UI
-    - [ ] Be able to select a task, and use mouse to select the target of the task
+    - [ ] 05%: Be able to select a task, and use mouse to select the target of the task
-    - [ ] Task is applied to all units selected that can run that task.
+    - [ ] 03%: Task is applied to all units selected that can run that task.
 Others ignore it;
-- [ ] Allow units to be rendered using a model in data instead of an animated iso-sprite
+- [ ] 10%: Allow units to be rendered using a model in data instead of an animated iso-sprite
     - Tree Example: [Model File](./examples/foliage_models.xml), [Unit File](./examples/foliage_units.xml)
     - [Example](./examples/humans.a3.xml)
     - *Recommend breaking rendering out to a [Renderable](./notes/renderable.md) component*
-- [ ] Buildings can be defined in data
+- [ ] 05%: Buildings can be defined in data
-    - [ ] Define a tree
+    - [ ] 05%: Define a tree
+          - Be able to mark it as a resource to make others tasks easier;
-    - [ ] Define townhall
+    - [ ] 05%: Define townhall
-- [ ] Hook a key so you can spawn trees on a map at cursor location
+- [ ] 05%: Hook a key so you can spawn trees on a map at cursor location
-- [ ] Create a `GatherTask`
+- [ ] 20%: Create a `GatherTask`
-    - [ ] Add it to peons
+    - Added it to peons
-    - [ ] It behaves like `AttackTask`, but only works on *resources*, basically trees for now;
+    - It behaves like `AttackTask`, but only works on *resources*, basically trees for now;
-    - [ ] Make it so your `AttackTask` can't target trees (visible result is now warriors no longer can attack trees)
+    - Make it so your `AttackTask` can't target trees
+    - Make it so `GatherTask` can only work on resource objects;
-- [ ] Peon can build buildings
+- [ ] 20%: Peon can build buildings
     - [ ] Add a `BuildTask` so peons can build a `townhall`
     - [ ] When selecting a target, show a placeholder mesh to show the building being built
-    - [ ] `BuildTask` just immediatley creates an entity as part of your team once peon reaches target point.
+    - [ ] `BuildTask` just immediate creates the building

 #### Notes
 - [Unit Example File](./examples/humans.a3.xml)